Champagne Alfred Gratien - Grand Cru Blanc de Blancs 2009

 About the estate:

-This low-key house, which continues to age its base wines in barrels—producing dynamic, complex champagnes with a predominance of Chardonnay—has been owned since 2000, like its parent company Gratien-Meyer in Saumur, by a major sparkling wine group based in Wiesbaden, Germany.
-In historic buildings in the center of Épernay, cellar master Nicolas Jaeger, who took over from his father and grandfather, perfects an artisanal method of champagne production, gradually streamlined but still limited in volume.
-Nearly all of his grapes are sourced within a 40-kilometer radius of Épernay, used to create champagnes that soften and add complexity to their naturally high acidity (since malolactic fermentation is blocked) through barrel aging.
+This low-key house, which continues to age its “vins clairs” in barrels—producing dynamic and complex, predominantly Chardonnay-based champagnes—has been owned since 2000, like its parent company Gratien-Meyer in Saumur, by a major sparkling wine group based in Wiesbaden, Germany.
+In historic buildings in the center of Épernay, cellar master Nicolas Jaeger—who took over from his father and grandfather—refines an artisanal method of champagne production that has been gradually streamlined but remains limited in volume.
+Almost all of its grapes are sourced from within a 40-kilometer radius of Épernay, producing champagnes that soften and add complexity to their naturally high acidity (since malolactic fermentation is blocked) through barrel aging.
 Vintage wines are aged in the cellar under cork.
 The proportion of Meunier has decreased in recent blends in favor of Pinot Noir.

 5/5